IainStevenson/docker-dotnet-core-api-qnap-nas/README.md

 ## Execute the deployment
 My PowerShell script uses [PSake](https://github.com/psake/psake) to handle the deployment process.
-To install Psake open PowerShell and execute the following command:
+To install Psake open PowerShell with administator privileges and execute the following command:

 `Install-Package psake `